 4) Feel the power of the Danube River by choosing the right cruise tour

-The Djerdap gorge is the place where the Danube River is the most powerful.
+The Djerdap Gorge is the place where the Danube River is the most powerful.

-Shorter cruising tours you can take from Golubac, Donji Milanovac, Tekija or Kladovo.
+Shorter cruising tours you can take from Golubac, Donji Milanovac, Tekija, or Kladovo.

 The most attractive spots of the Djerdap gorge you can see only from water, during cruising through Mali and Velikiy Kazan are:

-Tabula Traian - a Roman memorial plaque, 4 meters wide and 1.75 meters high, commemorating the completion of Trajan's military road.
+Tabula Traiana - a Roman memorial plaque, 4 meters wide and 1.75 meters high, commemorating the completion of Trajan's military road.
 The Roman Emperor Trajan left a permanent imprint on the rock.
 The Tabula Traiana was declared a Monument of Culture of Exceptional Importance in 1979 and is protected by the Republic of Serbia.

 Trajan's Bridge was a Roman segmental arch bridge, the first bridge to be built over the lower Danube and one of the greatest achievements in Roman architecture.
 The bridge was built in AD 105 by the instruction of Emperor Trajan, as a supply route for the Roman legions fighting in Dacia.

-5) Be active and explore the Djerdap gorge on a kayak
+5) Be active and explore the Djerdap Gorge on a kayak

 Kayaking tours last around 4 hours with breaks.
-We strongly recommend you to go on guided kayaking tours with experienced instructors.
+We strongly recommend you go on guided kayaking tours with experienced instructors.